-If there is an emergency and you need to get in touch with us at the Arnot Forest after office hours, you may call our emergency phone number to get in touch with the Camp Director.
+If there is an emergency and you need to get in touch with us at Arnot Forest after office hours, you may call our emergency phone number to get in touch with the Camp Director or Camp Nurse.
 Please carefully consider if the reason you are calling can wait until calling the office in the morning.
 The number to call in case of an emergency is to be determined.
-The phone number will be sent to you via email closer to the start of camp.
+The phone number will be available during drop-off.